EpsilonBetaa/Event-Reminder-System/WEBMASTER_GUIDE.md

 This system uses approximately:
 - 288 executions/day (every 5 minutes)
-- ~1-3 UrlFetch calls/day (only when sending reminders)
+- ~2-6 UrlFetch calls/day (when sending reminders to Discord and Slack)
 - 1 time-based trigger

 You're well within limits, but be aware if scaling up.